PayFabric/Release-Notes/README.md

+# Change Log – 1/13/2022 Release

+**ADDED.** Transaction Receipts Enhancement.

+**ADDED.** Snap* Automatic Failover Support

+**ADDED.** Sandbox Gateway Profile Default.

+**ADDED.** Support the functionality of the Snap AP DUPE timeout response, to gracefully recover from the majority of transaction timeouts.

+**UPDATED.** ACH Transaction Return Reports.

+**UPDATED.** Provide ability for partner to specify the PFR site name when invite/add/edit merchant with custom configuration which enabled Receivables service

 # Change Log – 11/11/2021 Release

 **ADDED.** Support Apple Pay - Merchants using PayFabric service can offer Apple Pay as a virtual wallet option during checkout process to their customers.